 At a glance

-• Daily smoking prevalence was more than three times higher in the most disadvantaged areas compared to the most advantaged areas and more than two times higher in remote areas compared to major cities.
+• Daily smoking prevalence was more than three times higher in the most disadvantaged areas compared to the most advantaged areas and more than two times higher in remote and very remote areas compared to major cities.

-Smoking remains the leading preventable cause of death and disease in Australia.
+Smoking remains one of the leading preventable causes of death and disease in Australia.
 The health impacts of smoking include cancer, cardiovascular disease, respiratory disease and many other conditions affecting most body systems.1 Compared to adults who have never smoked, Australian current smokers die on average 10 years earlier and develop age-related diseases 10 years earlier.2,3

 • In 2015–16, the total cost of smoking was estimated at $137 billion, which translates to $27.4 billion based on Queensland’s share of the Australian population.
 Nationally, tangible costs of $19.2 billion include premature death, hospitalisations, other medical and social costs, workplace absenteeism and tobacco spending.
-Intangible cost of $118 billion include the value of life lost, pain and suffering.4
+Intangible costs of $118 billion include the value of life lost, pain and suffering.5

 Latest results